-- 12.1 The Government will continue to provide \$3.2 million in annual funding identified in the 2007 Rural Subsidiary Agreement which was and continues to be allocated by the JSC among the REAP, the RGPLP, the Physician Outreach Program, the RSLP, and the RCME programs. - 12.2 The Government will continue to provide \$20 million annual funding identified in the 2007 Rural Subsidiary Agreement for allocation by the JSC to support its work enhancing and expanding the programs that support the delivery of physician services to British Columbians who reside in rural areas by, among other things, stabilizing the payments resulting from the application of isolation points, supporting the provision of physician services during periods of manpower transition and strengthening the emergency care system in the rural communities. - 12.3 Effective April 1, 2013, the Government will increase annual funding by \$10 million to be allocated by the JSC to, amongst other things, offset utilization pressures on the Rural Programs excluding the RIF, RCME and RRP.
+12.1 The Government will continue to provide \$3.2 million in annual funding identified in the 2007 Rural Subsidiary Agreement which was and continues to be allocated by the JSC among the REAP, the RGPLP, the Physician Outreach Program, the RSLP, and the RCME programs.

+12.2 The Government will continue to provide \$20 million in annual funding identified in the 2007 Rural Subsidiary Agreements for allocation by the JSC to support its work enhancing and expanding the programs that support the delivery of physician services to British Columbians who reside in rural areas by, among other things, stabilizing the payments resulting from the application of isolation points, supporting the provision of physician services during periods of manpower transition and strengthening the emergency care system in the rural communities.

+12.3 The Government will continue to provide \$10 million in annual funding identified in the 2012 Rural Subsidiary Agreement to be allocated by the JSC to, amongst other things, offset utilization pressures on the Rural Programs excluding the RIF, RCME and RRP.